Ⅰ. Ideas You Should Know Before Cloning A Hard Drive

 Q2.
 How to Clone a Hard Drive to the New Computer?

 There is an effective way to clone a hard drive to the new computer: create a system image first, and then restore it to your new computer.
 With this method, you could build a new computer without spending too much time and can save the original system settings.
 If you prefer the Windows built-in tool, use the Backup and Restore (Windows 7) to create a system image.
-Third-party software like EaseUS Todo Backup also provides an easier way to restore the system to the new computer.
+Third-party software like EaseUS Disk Copy also provides an easier way to clone a hard drive to the new computer.

 The process of building a new computer is complicated and tedious, but you don't need to worry if only you check the How to Move/Clone Windows 10 Hard Drive to A New Computer guide.